 Anyone officially enrolled in courses either for credit or as an auditor is allowed to check out library materials.
-Identification in the form of a student ID card will be requested at the time of checkout.
-Books circulate for the duration of the current semester.
-Books may be recalled after one week if needed by another person.
-The recall fee is \$1.00 per day if not returned one week after email notification.
+Please bring your student ID card to the library to check out physical materials.
+If you don't already have your student ID card, please contact studentids@hartfordinternational.edu.
+Physical books circulate for the duration of the current semester.
+Fines of \$0.25/day are assessed for overdue books and \$1.00/day for audiovisual materials.
 Audiovisual items circulate for seven days.
-Journals do not circulate.
+Items may be recalled after one week if needed by another patron.
+The recall fee is \$1.00/day if the item is not returned within one week after email notification.
+Journals do not circulate, but individual articles may be photocopied or scanned.